 We began selling our PV module products in November 2004.
 Our PV modules are priced based on the number of watts of electricity they generate as well as the market price per watt for PV modules.
-We price our standard PV modules based on the prevailing market prices at the time we enter into sales contracts with our customers or when our customers place their purchase orders with us, taking into account the size of the contract or the purchase order, the strength and history of our relationship with each customer, and our silicon-based raw materials costs.
+We price our standard PV modules based on the prevailing market prices at the time we enter into sales contracts with our customers or when our customers place their purch ase orders with us, taking into account the size of the contract or the purchase order, the strength and history of our relationship with each customer, and our silicon-based raw materials costs.
 In the last several years, the average selling price of our PV modules declined as a result of market trends and conditions.
 See "-Industry Demand" for more information.
-The average selling price of our PV modules decreased from \$1.75 per watt in 2010 to \$1.33 per watt in 2011 and \$0.78 per watt in 2012.
+The average selling price of our PV modules declined as a cress decreased from \$1.33 per watt in 2011 to \$0.78 per watt in 2012 and further decreased to \$0.64 per watt in 2013.
+We believe industry module average selling prices have begun to show signs of stabilization in several markets after a long period of significant decline across multiple markets.
+However, we continue to face intense competition from manufacturers of PV modules and other types of solar modules.
 We plan to mitigate the effects of decreased average selling prices by continuing to lower our silicon and non-silicon processing and supply chain costs, improve our inventory management control and increase sales of high-efficiency and other premium products for which we are able to charge higher prices.
-We also announced our goal of increasing our downstream systems business to represent approximately 50% of our total annual revenues by 2015.
+Further, in European Union markets we are currently restricted from selling our products at prices below those agreed to in the price undertaking, making our products less competitive than those not subject to price restrictions.

 We conduct our PV module sales typically through short-term contracts with terms of one year or less or, to a lesser extent, long-term sales or framework agreements with terms of generally one to two years.
 Our short-term contracts provide for an agreed sales volume at a fixed price.
 Our long-term sales or framework agreements provide for a fixed sales volume or a fixed range of sales volume to be determined generally two to three quarters before the scheduled shipment date.
 Prices for long-term sales or framework agreements are generally determined one month prior to the start of the quarter of the scheduled shipment date.
 Compared to short-term contracts, we believe our long-term sales or framework agreements not only provide us with better visibility into future revenues, but also help us enhance our relationships with our customers.
 Our contracts with customers stipulate different post-delivery payment schedules based on the credit worthiness of the customer.
-We have also increased our sales to customers using credit sales, generally with payments due within 120 days.
-Starting from February 2009, a majority of our overseas sales have been insured by Sinosure.
-The amount of insurance coverage for each transaction is based on a rating assigned by Sinosure to the customer based on such customer's credit history.
+We enhanced our credit control policy in 2013 and our customer average payment term has been shortened to approximately 90 days from 120 days in 2012.
+In addition, we have reviewed the credit limits applicable to our customers to reduce our credit exposure.
+Some of our overseas credit sales are insured against non-payment by our customers.
+The amount of insurance coverage for each transaction is based on a rating assigned by the insurer to the customer, based on that customer's credit history.